jeremybytes/async-workshop-2022/README.md

 * About running multiple methods in parallel

 **Pre-Requisites**
 For this workshop, it is assumed that you have some experience with C#, but no specific asynchronous programming experience is needed.
-To run the samples code, you will need .**NET 6.0** installed.
+To run the sample code, you will need .**NET 6.0** installed.
 Jeremy will be using **Visual Studio 2022**, but the code samples will run using **Visual Studio Code** or the editor of your choice.

 Running the Samples
 -------------------